claceio/docs/content/blog/go-composition.md

 date: 2024-12-24
 ---

-{{< clace-intro >}}
+{{< openrun-intro >}}

 ## Background

-I recently encountered an issue where Server-Sent Events (SSE) stopped working in Clace.
-SSE are used for live reload functionality in Clace.
-The problem turned out to be a recent change in Clace which added support for tracking HTTP response status code.
+I recently encountered an issue where Server-Sent Events (SSE) stopped working in OpenRun.
+SSE are used for live reload functionality in OpenRun.
+The problem turned out to be a recent change in OpenRun which added support for tracking HTTP response status code.
 This was implemented by implementing a composition over the `http.ResponseWriter` to keep track of the status code.
 This composition broke the SSE functionality.

 ## Composition over Inheritance